chamikaEkanayaka/ADBMS1/README.md

 ## Endpoints
 The API provides the following endpoints:

-- POST /: Creates a new order.
-- GET /: Retrieves all orders.
+- GET /: Retrieves all users.
-- GET /:orderId: Retrieves a single order by its ID.
+- GET /:userId: Retrieves a single user by their ID.
+- GET /check/:userId: Checks if a user with the specified ID exists.
+- POST /: Creates a new user.
-- PATCH /:orderId: Updates an existing order.
+- PATCH /:userId: Updates an existing user.
-- DELETE /:orderId: Deletes an order.
+- DELETE /:userId: Deletes a user by their ID.

 #### Request and response formats
 The API expects all requests to be in JSON format.
 The responses will also be in JSON format.

 **Example request & response:**

-    ```bash
+Request:

     {
-      "user_id": 1,
-      "product_id": 2,
-      "quantity": 3,
-      "total_price": 100,
-      "order_status": "pending",
+        "email": "example@example.com",
+        "passWd": "password123",
+        "firstName": "John",
+        "lastName": "Doe",
-      "shipping_address": "123 Main Street",
+        "address": "123 Main Street",
-      "payment_status": "paid"
+        "phoneNo": "555-123-4567",
+        "userRole": "user"
       }

+Response:

+      {
+        "_id": "5f8a61a63e1d7b3654d16f1a",
+        "email": "example@example.com",
+        "passWd": "password123",
+        "firstName": "John",
+        "lastName": "Doe",
+        "address": "123 Main Street",
+        "phoneNo": "555-123-4567",
+        "userRole": "user"
+      }

 ## Dependencies

 - Express.js: A fast and minimalist web framework for Node.js.
-- PostgreSQL: A powerful, open-source relational database.
-- Axios: A promise-based HTTP client for making requests to other microservices.
+- MongoDB: A NoSQL database for storing user data.
+- Mongoose: An ODM (Object Data Modeling) library for MongoDB.
 - Other dependencies as specified in the package.json file.